ammarhakim/ammar-simjournal/je/je31/je31-antilim-adv.rst

   number of cells changed per-step (bottom) for standard DG (orange) and AL-DG (blue).
-The standard DG scheme needs constant correction to about 65% of the cells in each RK stage, while the AL-DG scheme needs far fewer corrections and only at the start of the simulation.
-Once the cylinder diffuses a little, the amount of correction in the AL-DG scheme drops to zero.
+The standard DG scheme needs constant correction to about 65% of the cells in each RK stage, while the AL-DG scheme needs no corrections at all.

 Square-top-hat advection test